 The transfer process can be stressful.
 Trying to meet requirements for competitive majors can make the situation feel even more nerve wracking.
 It’s important to plan everything out ahead of time, take it day by day, and reach out to as many resources as you can find.
 I hope that my experience will help you pursue the major that you love.

-Holly Landis is a recent CSU grad with a major Journalism and Media Communication and a minor in Film Studies.
+Holly Landis is a CSU grad with a major Journalism and Media Communication and a minor in Film Studies.
 She’s a lover of film, television, and theatre, and plans to pursue a career in writing or content creation within the entertainment industry.
 You can usually find her eating a bowl of mac ‘n cheese or laughing at her own jokes.